The NHTSA Takes Legal Action Against Takata

 Over 23 million defective Takata airbags were installed in 19 million vehicles that were manufactured by 12 different automakers.

-If you own a vehicle with a defective Takata airbag, or if you were injured in a car accident that may have been caused by a defective Takata airbag, the product liability lawyers the Phillips Law Group can help you get the justice and compensation you deserve.
+If you own a vehicle with a defective Takata airbag, or if you were injured in a car accident that may have been caused by a defective Takata airbag, the injury attorneys in Phoenix, AZ at the Phillips Law Group can help you get the justice and compensation you deserve.

 Call or text 1-800-706-3000 or fill out our FREE Case Evaluation Form above.